 While Trump often touts these bankruptcies as evidence of his business acumen, many workers were encouraged to invest their retirement funds in company stock, which plummeted in value as the company faced financial difficulties.
 Following the 2004 bankruptcy filing, a class-action lawsuit revealed that over 400 employees collectively lost more than $2 million when they were forced to sell their stock at a significant loss.
 Although the lawsuit was dismissed due to a lack of illegal actions, it underscored how Trump's financial maneuvers often shifted the burden of his failures onto workers.
 Despite the company's struggles, Trump continued to earn a substantial salary and received millions in compensation during his tenure.

 Trump's Tax Cuts did NOT help the middle class.
 Project 2025 wants to increase taxes for the average American family through a consumption tax.
+Trump also doesn't know how Tariffs work.

 In the video, economic experts Brendan Duke and Casey Mulligan discuss the implications of shifting the U.S. tax system toward a more consumption-based model.
 They explore how this could impact revenue generation and the overall economy.